GowtherZil/easy_tbot/docs/quick/settings.md

     ]
 ```

-## Generic explanation about variables
+## Generic explanation about main variables

+We cover in this sections the CLIENT, CLI, TEMPLATE_ENGINE and DB variables.
 Each variable contains a dictionary with two entries, the backend and the configuration called *config*.

 ```python hl_lines="2 3"
 VARNAME = {